reactiflux/discord-irc/README.md

 following the instructions [here](https://github.com/aronson/discord-irc#configuration).
 Place config.json in the same directory as the cloned sources.

+## Native builds (easiest)
-When you've done that you can install and start the bot by downloading the [latest release](https://github.com/aronson/discord-irc/releases) for your platform.
+Start the bot by downloading the [latest release](https://github.com/aronson/discord-irc/releases) for your platform.

 Windows:
 ```batch